 The frameworks for regional integration are falling into place.
 However, implementation of harmonized seed measures will probably still take considerable time.
 The most significant factor affecting implementation is that legal measures agreed at the REC level must also come into force locally.
 Most require additional national legislation or regulation, or alterations to existing rules.
 Changes on paper will also not be enough.
 Implementing institutions will need to be more fully developed as well.

 Analysis of systems and structures

-Much deeper analysis of national legal and regulatory systems and structures will be required in order to fully assess regional harmonization efforts.
+A much deeper analysis of national legal and regulatory systems and structures will be required in order to fully assess regional harmonization efforts.
 Together with the New Markets Lab (NML), we have developed three country case studies.
-These measure and assess the pace of national efforts to implement regional seed measures.
+These measures and assess the pace of national efforts to implement regional seed measures.
 They also investigate the impact of regional harmonization on the effort that seed companies and other stakeholders expend in navigating the regulatory process for seeds.
-A particular focus is on variety release and registration.
+A particular focus is on variety of release and registration.

-Since 2016, we have been working with a range of seed companies to help them get varieties listed in the regional catalogues (EAC, etc.).
+Since 2016, we have been working with a range of seed companies to help them get varieties listed in the regional catalogues (COMESA, SADC, etc.).
 We also continue to assess the legal, policy and regulatory systems for seed and agriculture in general in Sub-Saharan Africa.